-Edinburgh College of Art (ECA) is one of 21 schools housed across University of Edinburgh’s three colleges including Arts, Humanities & Social Sciences, Medicine & Veterinary Medicine, and Science & Engineering.
-ECA dates back to the 1760 when it was founded at the Trustees’ Academy—the first public school of art in Britain.
+Edinburgh College of Art (ECA) is one of 21 schools housed across University of Edinburgh’s three colleges: Arts, Humanities & Social Sciences; Medicine & Veterinary Medicine; and Science & Engineering.
+ECA dates back to the 1760 when it was founded at the Trustees Drawing Academy of Edinburgh—the first public school of art in Britain.
 The school became Edinburgh College of Art in 1906, and merged with University of Edinburgh in 2011.

 Ravensbourne University London, formerly Ravensbourne College of Design and Communication, has Digital Media and Design Programs that lead to an undergraduate or graduate degree.
 Short programs and pre-degree options are also available.
 Founded in 1962 and serving 2,600 students, Ravensbourne University London (Ravensbourne) has an Animation BA Program that provides the opportunity to collaborate on live briefs within the animation industry, work on individual and group projects, and obtain advice and direction through mentorships with industry professionals.